For those fed up with their cable or satellite TV company, there has never been a better time to cut the cord.

 All services offer passable video quality, though it often falls just short of what you get from cable, satellite, and streaming services like Netflix and Amazon.
-You often won’t get HD quality video, and content is heavily compressed to reduce bandwidth consumption.
+You won’t get HD quality video at times, and content is heavily compressed to reduce bandwidth consumption.
 Since none of these services have particularly stand-out picture performance, we’re calling this one a draw.

-Sorry to say it, but for now it’s a draw — each service has its pros and cons, so picking a winner is tough.
-Each of the offerings won a category, and none has really stepped ahead of the pack in dramatic fashion.
+Sorry to say it, but for now it’s a tie — each service has its pros and cons, and none of them has really stepped ahead of the pack in dramatic fashion.
 That said, consider a few important distinctions before making your choice:

-PlayStation Vue offers a great user experience, and extra features like a DVR.
+PlayStation Vue offers a great user experience and extra features.
 As mentioned above, there are also extra incentives for PlayStation console owners.
 However, the service does have restrictions when it comes to mobile viewing.

-Upstart DirecTV Now has some impressive promotional deals and a long list of included channels that make it an enticing offer for new subscribers (at least for now), or those looking for a package more inline with traditional cable or satellite subscriptions.
+DirecTV Now has some impressive promotional deals and a long list of included channels that make it an enticing offer for new subscribers (for now), or those looking for a package more in line with traditional cable or satellite subscriptions.

-Finally, Sling TV is the most versatile, the most affordable, and offers the kind of lean channel packages that many cable cutters long for — on more devices, to boot.
-But it won’t give you the robust channel offerings of its bulkier competitors, and its available channel selection can be confusing.
+Sling TV is the most versatile, the most affordable, and offers the kind of lean channel packages that many cable cutters long for — on more devices, to boot.
+But it won’t give you the robust channel offerings of its bulkier competitors, and the break out of the Orange and Blue tiers makes its channel selection highly confusing.